RetroPie/RetroPie-Docs/docs/MSX.md

 /opt/retropie/configs/msx/retroarch.cfg
 ```

-keyboard support can also be enable here by adding:
+keyboard support can also be enabled here by adding:

 ```
 input_libretro_device_p2 = "3"